 “Live at Bennetts Lane” perfectly captures their definite live ensemble sound at its best, live on the bandstand.

 2010 Here (Rob Burke and Tony Gould)

 Rob Burke (Sax) and Tony Gould (Piano) first recorded in the duet format in ‘96 (Gateway) followed by A Tin Roof For The Rain in ’99.
 They have also been performing regularly, for the last 15 years, together as a Quartet with Tony Floyd (Drums) and Nick Haywood (Bass).
-During this time the pair have created a steadfast foundation of musical understanding and expression.
+During this time the pair has created a steadfast foundation of musical understanding and expression.

-The performance outcome of this musical relationship is the blend of a flexibility of ideas and which only time can nuture.
+The performance outcome of this musical relationship is the blend of a flexibility of ideas and which only time can nurture.
 Burke and Gould have spent much time debating technical aspects, styles and musical concepts of their new release “Here”; where every note has its own reason for existing.

 Here is the title composition and a melodic link for the improvisations which offers continuity to the recording.
 While some of the compositions are mostly improvised, this is not always the rule as composition and improvisation are, at times difficult to define.